zelal-Eizaldeen/DLH-Project-Reproduce-HurtfulWords/README.md

  `fill_in_the_blank.ipynb`

-To reproduce the second point, follow steps 7 and 8 as given below:
+To reproduce the second point, follow steps 6, 7, and 8 as given below:

+**Step 6: Create the MIMIC3 BENCHMARK directory structure** This step creates the mimicbenchmark folder structure and "phenotyping folder" within, using the downloaded files- D ICD DIAGNOSES, DIAGNOSES ICD, ICUSTAYS, PATIENTS, and ADMISSIONS and used joins between each of them to relate each subject to the diagnosis labels, across all admissions.
+We have followed all the steps 1-5 from this Github page: [this GitHub link](https://github.com/YerevaNN/mimic3-benchmarks) to create the "mimic3-benchmark" folder structure.

+Run our script below on Google Colab to clone their Github and run all steps.

+`mimic3_benchmark_preprocessing.ipynb`

 **Step 7: Evaluate the pretrained models to calculate the performance gaps**